vinaykumar-kayyur/sonic-buildimage/README.md

 # Description

-Following is the instruction on how to build an [(ONIE)](https://github.com/opencomputeproject/onie) compatible network operating system (NOS) installer image for network switches, and also how to build docker images running inside the NOS.
-Note that SONiC image are build per ASIC platform.
+Following are the instructions on how to build an [(ONIE)](https://github.com/opencomputeproject/onie) compatible network operating system (NOS) installer image for network switches, and also how to build docker images running inside the NOS.
+Note that SONiC images are build per ASIC platform.
 Switches using the same ASIC platform share a common image.
 For a list of supported switches and ASIC, please refer to this [list](https://github.com/sonic-net/SONiC/wiki/Supported-Devices-and-Platforms)

 # Hardware